 Expanded Access Policy

-At this time, Soleno is not able to make DCCR available outside of our clinical trials, including under an expanded access program or the “Right to Try” process.
-We encourage families and caregivers interested in gaining access to DCCR or any other investigational therapeutics to consult their physician regarding the possibility of participating in clinical trials.
-A listing of our and other clinical trials can be found on publicly accessible databases such as ClinicalTrials.gov.
-For additional questions, you may have your physician reach out to us at [email protected]
+At this time, Soleno is not able to make our investigational products available outside of our clinical trials, including under an expanded access program or the “Right to Try” process.
+We encourage families and caregivers interested in gaining access to our investigational products to consult their physician regarding the possibility of participating in clinical trials.

 This policy is issued in compliance with Chapter V, Section 561A of the U.S. Federal Food, Drug, and Cosmetic Act.